Questions of gun planting, outburst key in officer's verdict

 The court does not believe the officer's conduct following the end of the pursuit is consistent with the conduct of a person intentionally killing another person unlawfully, Wilson wrote.
 He noted testimony by the state's witnesses that Stockley ordered Smith to open the door and show his hands.

-It was not until 15 seconds after Stockley arrived the driver's side door that he took his service revolver out of its holster and fired several shots.
+It was not until 15 seconds after Stockley arrived the driver's side door that he took his service weapon out of its holster and fired several shots.

 Comments

-Note: This story has been updated to correct the spelling of Ben Trachtenberg's last name, which had been misspelled Trachtenbert.